 Several ancient cultures lay claim to the invention of enamel, but the Austrians and Germans can be credited for taking this brightly colored, crushed-glass surface out of the jewelry box and into the kitchen.
-It was discovered that when vitreous or "porcelain" enamel is bonded by high heat to metal, the resulting nonporous, nontoxic, and nonstick surface is not only an excellent heat conductor, but very durable when applied to pots, buckets, ovens, kitchen utensils—just about anything of a utilitarian nature.
+It was discovered that when vitreous or "porcelain" enamel is bonded by high heat to metal, the resulting nonporous, nontoxic, and nonstick surface is not only an excellent heat conductor but also very durable when applied to pots, buckets, ovens, kitchen utensils—just about anything of a utilitarian nature.

-Above: The Yellow Omelette Pan, 8.5 inches across and 1.75 inches high, is available for $45 at Ancient Industries.
+Above: The Yellow Omelette Pan, 8.5 inches across and 1.75 inches deep, is available for $50 at Ancient Industries, my own shop.
 Various pieces of Riess enamelware in white are also for sale online at Rodale's and Potager.

 Above: The half liter Green Milk Pot is $48 at Provisions via Ancient Industries.
 It's sold out, but will be restocked as soon as next week.

 Above: A more recent design from Riess, the Stackable Canister comes with an airtight ash wood lid and is made in four sizes and five colors.
 This example is 2.5 inches tall and 3 inches wide; $44 at Rodale's, which also offers Riess Aromapots, loaf pans, and ladles.

 Above: The Blue Roaster, 13 inches long and 8 inches wide, is £40 from Objects of Use, in Oxford, England.